How to Become an Electrician in Maryland

 Maryland Electrician Programs

-Many aspiring electricians choose to complete certificate or degree programs at vocational or technical schools to gain education and experience in the electrical field.
-These programs can be completed in addition to or instead of an apprenticeship.
-The best programs will cover such coursework as residential, commercial and industrial wiring, the National Electric Code (NEC), electrical theory, transformers and generators, electrical motors, reading blueprints, electrical tools and equipment, low voltage wiring maintenance and repair, and cable and splicing installation and repair.
-Some of these programs may include externships, which will allow on-the-job training.
+Many aspiring electricians enroll in certificate or degree programs at vocational or technical schools to gain education and hands-on experience.
+These programs can supplement or replace an apprenticeship.
+The best programs cover residential, commercial, and industrial wiring, the National Electric Code (NEC), electrical theory, transformers, generators, electrical motors, blueprint reading, tools and equipment, low-voltage wiring, and cable splicing.
+Some programs also include externships for on-the-job training.
 There are several electrician programs in Maryland for you to consider.
 Here are a couple of examples:

 Also available at Southern Maryland is an AAS as an electric wiring technician.
 This program consists of 60 credit hours.
 The general ed courses are provided through the college, and the technical courses are given through the Electrical Local 26 International Brotherhood of Electrical Workers (IBEW) and the Joint Apprenticeship and Training Trust Fund (JATTF).
 This program prepares students for electrical managerial positions and students must have already completed an apprenticeship prior to taking this program.